-Welcome to the South Dakota CoCoRaHS Page
+Welcome to the South Dakota CoCoRaHS Page Who can join?

 Anyone!
 The more people in the Cocorahs network the better!
 We are looking for accurate and consistent observations however.
 Summertime rain showers and thunderstorms produce highly variable precipitation amounts and forecasters, emergency management officials, water resource planners, and many others use your CoCoRaHS data on a daily basis.
 Even if you received no precipitation, we want to know.
 Sometimes reports of zero precipitation are as important as when precipitation occurs.
-Below is a map of the current number of Cocorahs observers per county in South Dakota.

 How do I join?